Anshuman-git-code/Anshuman-Live/replit.md

 2. **Navigation**: Tabbed interface for easy section access
 3. **About**: Personal story, career journey, and professional differentiators
 4. **Projects**: Showcase of 6 major DevOps and full-stack projects with tech stacks
-5. **Skills**: Interactive visualization of technical competencies
+5. **Skills**: Interactive visualization of technical competencies and GitHub Activity Timeline
-6. **Achievements**: Quantified accomplishments with performance metrics
-7. **Contact**: Professional contact information and education timeline
+6. **Contact**: Professional contact information and education timeline

 ## External Dependencies